Child Protection Statement

 · To provide an environment in which pupils feel safe, can express their feelings on matters relating to safety and can be assertive if necessary.

 · To provide a regularly updated policy on safeguarding shared with all staff and governors and made available to parents.

 · To embed messages about personal safety into our curriculum.

 · To embed message about online safety into our curriculum.

-Key People with a responsibility for safeguarding at Hunts Cross Primary school:
+The key people with a responsibility for safeguarding at Hunts Cross Primary school are:

 Safeguarding within the Curriculum

-Through out our curriculum we teach our children about their own safety and continually share safe messages and information at every opportunity.
+Through our curriculum, we teach the children about their own safety and continually share safe messages and information.
 This includes regular updates about online safety, maintaining personal safety, anti-bullying messages and equality work.
 We use guidance and information provided by external agencies including NSPCC, Google Legends, Anti-Bullying Alliance and the Safer Internet Centre to support our teaching.
 We also encourage visits from The Red Cross who teach the children basic first aid.

 Our teaching of PSHE enables children to be taught about personal safety, hygiene, feelings, emotions and to maintain healthy lifestyles.
 We also try and link this into P4C (Philosophy for children), which offers a way to open up children’s learning through enquiry and the exploration of ideas.
 Children learn that their ideas have value, and that the ideas of other children have value too.
 Through Philosophy for Children they realise that they don’t always have to be right, but they gain the confidence to ask questions and learn through discussion.